 Do I need to go to work if I care for someone who is Clinically Extremely Vulnerable?

 The government guidance states that the Government is no longer instructing people generally to work from home.
 You can ask your employer if working from home is possible and explain that you have a Clinically Extremely Vulnerable (CEV) person in your household.
 Your employer should be following the government health and safety guidance,.
 Your employer should be able to explain to you the measures they have put in place to keep you safe from COVID at work.

 I am Clinically Extremely Vulnerable and my employer is asking me to come to work, can I take leave?

 If you are Clinically Extremely Vulnerable (CEV) to coronavirus and have been shielding prior to the change in guidance, you may have a right to stay off work for health and safety reasons.
 Your employer has a duty to protect your health and safety.

 Our page on health & safety and returning to work has information you can use if you do not feel safe returning to work.
 Do remember that your condition that led you to shield may also be a disability under the Equality Act.
 If so, your employer would also be under a duty to make reasonable adjustments.

 If you are being forced back to work without proper safeguards in place, you should check if you have access to legal services through Trade Union membership or legal expenses insurance (often through your home contents insurance).

-If shielding comes to an end, can I still stay off work?
+When shielding comes to an end, can I still stay off work?

-- Health & safety: you have a right to stay off work if you have a reasonable belief that there is a serious or imminent risk to your health and safety.
+- Health & safety: You have a right to stay off work if you have a reasonable belief that there is a serious or imminent risk to your health and safety.
 The risk does not have to be to you, it can also be to someone you live with or care for.
 See our return to work and health & safety page for more information.

 - If you are looking after someone: you could take time off for dependants, parental leave and annual leave (see the question on taking time off work for caring responsibilities for an overview or our employment rights page for more information)